All MySQL programs compile cleanly for us with no warnings on

 when you reconfigure.

-, you must run make
+configure, you must run make again

 to recompile.
 However, you may want to remove old object files from previous